Dr Kathryn Fletcher

 - Centre for Mental Health

 Dr Kathryn Fletcher is a clinical psychologist with over 14 years of experience in academic research.
 She holds a Masters Degree in Clinical Psychology and completed her PhD at the School of Psychiatry, University of New South Wales, whilst working at the Black Dog Institute.

 Dr Fletcher has worked on a range of clinical research studies in mood disorders over the past 10 years.
 She has co-authored over 50 peer-reviewed manuscripts in local and international scientific journals, four book chapters and a key government report.
-Dr Fletcher's research is focused on investigating psychological mechanisms and develeping more targeted treatments for bipolar disorder, with the key aim of improving quality of life.
+Dr Fletcher's research is focused on investigating psychological mechanisms and develeping more targeted treatments for bipolar disorder (with a special interest in bipolar II disorder), with the key aim of improving quality of life.

 Clinical Psychology; Mood Disorders